Global19-atlassian-net/iODKbook2/AlgLin/source/operations_on_matrices_appendices.rst

 Appendices
 ----------

-A1. :math:`\,` Elementary operations and elementary matrices
+A1. :math:`\,` Elementary Operations and Elementary Matrices
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 We shall prove here some assertions formulated in previous sections